macstadium/catalog/task/orka-modular/0.1/README.md

 > **IMPORTANT:** These `Tasks` require **Tekton Pipelines v0.16.0 or later** and an Orka environment running on **Orka 1.4.1 or later**.

-These `Tasks` are for utilizing multiple macOS build agents, in parallel or in series, in your [Orka environment](https://orkadocs.macstadium.com).
+These `Tasks` utilize multiple macOS build agents, in parallel or series, in your [Orka environment](https://orkadocs.macstadium.com).

 ## `orka-modular`